DanielHJacobsen/markdown-cv/README.md

 ## Styling

-The included CSS will render your CV in two styles: s
+The included CSS will render your CV in one style: s
 1. `kjhealy` the original default, inspired by [kjhealy's vita template](https://github.com/kjhealy/kjh-vita).
-2. `davewhipp` is a tweaked version of `kjhealy`, with bigger fonts and dates right aligned.

-To change the default style, simply change the variable in the `_config.yml` file.
+To change the default style, simply change the variable in the `_config.yml` file (given more layouts are added).

 Any other styling is possible.
 More CSS style contributions and forks are welcome!